 You can see they both have a couple income sources.
 They also both have their own discretionary and living expenses they pay for with their income.
 And then there are the shared expenses that come from their shared household and kids.

-You can see that this month they have plenty of cash flow ($4,357 in the black) and have only spent 40% of their monthly budget, although they’ve run a bit over in a few categories like charities, household, kids, and grocery expenses.
+You can see that they have plenty of cash flow ($4,734 in the black) and have only spent 32% of their monthly budget.

 Because they can customize their spreadsheet to reflect the way they want to track their money, Jack and Diane went a bit further than the standard budget view.

-They wanted to see the patterns over time, so Diane created a quick pivot table of shared expenses tracked from month to month.
+They wanted to see the patterns over time, so Diane added the Monthly Analysis sheet using the Tiller Labs add-on to visualize month over month shared expenses.
 Then created a chart that helps them see if they’re generally on track.